 Graduate, Veterinary, and Undergraduate Student

 Study and Research

 Quality education is a priority with us.

-Our lab is home to graduate students with a high level of scientific curiosity, strong academic background, and desire to conduct creative ecological genetics and/or wildlife disease ecology research.
+Now at the University of Wyoming (starting Sep 2014) - Our lab is home to graduate students with a high level of scientific curiosity, strong academic background, and desire to conduct creative ecological genetics and/or wildlife disease ecology research.
 Keys to success includes demonstration of strong academic background (excellent GPAs, GREs, etc), some type of background in laboratory genetics, disease biology, and/or field experience with wild bird/mammal banding/capture, along with ability to work well with others, and interests in research directions of our lab group:

 - Developing and answering important questions in wildlife health and conservation ecology

 - Wildlife genetics, genomics, population health, and disease ecology